Who was the first black woman Booker Prize winner?

 Q: What is the Booker Prize?

 A: The Booker Prize, established in 1969, is one of the most prestigious literary awards in the world.
-It is awarded annually to the best original novel written in English and published in the United Kingdom.
+It is awarded annually to the best original novel written in English and published in the United Kingdom or Ireland.

 Q: Who was the first black woman to win the Booker Prize?